-Section 312e of the Code requires a person to obtain the required vehicle group designation before operating a commercial motor vehicle (CMV).
+Section 312e of the Code requires a person to obtain the required vehicle group designation before operating a commercial motor vehicle.

-(Under the bill, similar to the current definition, "commercial motor vehicle" would mean a motor vehicle used in commerce to transport passengers or property if one or more of the following apply: a) it is designed to transport 16 or more passengers, including the driver, b) it has a gross vehicle weight rating or gross vehicle weight, whichever is greater, of 26,001 pounds or more, c) it has a gross combination weight rating or gross combination weight, whichever is greater, of 26,001 pounds or more, inclusive of towed units with a gross vehicle weight rating or gross vehicle weight, whichever is greater, of more than 10,000 pounds, or d) it is a motor vehicle carrying hazardous material and on which must be posted a placard as defined under Federal regulations.
-As currently provided, a commercial vehicle would not include a vehicle used only for transport of personal possessions or family members for nonbusiness purposes.)
+(Under the bill, similar to the former definition, "commercial motor vehicle" means a motor vehicle used in commerce to transport passengers or property if one or more of the following apply: a) it is designed to transport 16 or more passengers, including the driver, b) it has a gross vehicle weight rating or gross vehicle weight, whichever is greater, of 26,001 pounds or more, c) it has a gross combination weight rating or gross combination weight, whichever is greater, of 26,001 pounds or more, inclusive of towed units with a gross vehicle weight rating or gross vehicle weight, whichever is greater, of more than 10,000 pounds, or d) it is a motor vehicle carrying hazardous material and on which must be posted a placard as defined under Federal regulations.
+The term does not include a vehicle used only for transport of personal possessions or family members for nonbusiness purposes.)

-The Code requires a person to obtain a group A vehicle designation on his or her operator's or chauffeur's license to operate a combination of motor vehicles with a gross combination weight of 26,001 pounds or more, including a towed vehicle with a gross vehicle weight rating of more than 10,000 pounds.
-Under the bill, this requirement would apply to vehicles with a gross weight rating or gross combination weight of 26,001 pounds or more, whichever was greater.
-As currently provided, this amount would be inclusive of towed units with a gross vehicle weight rating or gross vehicle weight of more than 10,000 pounds.
+The bill requires a person, before operating a combination of vehicles with a gross combination weight rating or gross combination weight of 26,001 pounds or more, whichever is greater, including towed units with a gross vehicle weight rating or gross vehicle weight of more than 10,000 pounds, to obtain a group A vehicle designation on his or her operator's or chauffeur's license.
+Previously, a person had to obtain a group A vehicle designation on his or her license to operate a combination of motor vehicles with a gross combination weight of 26,001 pounds or more, including a towed vehicle with a gross vehicle weight rating of more than 10,000 pounds.

-A group B vehicle designation is required for a person operating a vehicle having a gross vehicle weight rating of 26,001 pounds or more.
-The bill would apply this requirement to a person who operated a single vehicle having a gross vehicle weight rating or gross vehicle weight, whichever was greater, of 26,001 pounds or more.
-This would include while towing a vehicle having a gross vehicle weight rating or gross vehicle weight of not more than 10,000 pounds.
+Previously, a group B vehicle designation was required for a person operating a vehicle having a gross vehicle weight rating of 26,001 pounds or more.
+The bill applies this requirement to a person who operates a single vehicle having a gross vehicle weight rating or gross vehicle weight, whichever is greater, of 26,001 pounds or more, including while towing a vehicle with a gross vehicle weight rating or gross vehicle weight of not more than 10,000 pounds.

-("Gross combination weight rating" or "GCWR" would mean "a value specified by the manufacturer of the power unit if that value is displayed on the federal motor vehicle safety standard (FMVSS) certification label required by the national highway traffic safety administration".)
+(The bill defines "gross combination weight rating" or "GCWR" as "a value specified by the manufacturer of the power unit if that value is displayed on the federal motor vehicle safety standard (FMVSS) certification label required by the national highway traffic safety administration".

-("Gross vehicle weight rating" or "GVWR" would mean "the sum of the gross vehicle weight ratings, or the sum of the gross vehicle weights of the power unit and towed unit or units, or any combination of the gross vehicle weight ratings and the gross vehicle weights of power unit and towed unit or units that produces the highest value".
-The gross combination weight rating of the power unit could not be used in determining whether the vehicle was a commercial motor vehicle when that power unit was not towing another unit.)
+"Gross vehicle weight rating" or "GVWR" means "the sum of the gross vehicle weight ratings, or the sum of the gross vehicle weights of the power unit and towed unit or units, or any combination of the gross vehicle weight ratings and the gross vehicle weights of power unit and towed unit or units that produces the highest value".
+The gross combination weight rating of the power unit may not be used in determining whether the vehicle is a commercial motor vehicle when that power unit is not towing another unit.)